 Sector-led improvement (SLI) is the approach to put improvements in place by local authorities and the LGA alongside the abolition of the previous national performance framework.

 SLI is based on the underlying principles that local authorities are:

 - there is a sense of collective responsibility for the performance of the sector as a whole, and

 - the role of the LGA is to provide tools and support.

-Through a coordinated approach to SLI across local government, LGA support helps your local authorities: continue their own improvement journey, take up our support offer and contribute to the improvement of local government as a whole.
+Through a coordinated approach to sector-led improvement across local government, the LGA support helps local authorities continue their own improvement journey, access key resources and support and contribute to the improvement of local government as a whole.